lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 1. __Ubuntu Touch is pure Wayland__, none of the legacy X11 stuff.
 Xwayland is not even there (unless you use the Libertine containers ugh).

     The pure Wayland environment causes GTK to break, because GTK assumes some minimal X11 support (i.e. Xwayland).

+    It's better to start from scratch with a toolkit that's not based on X11, like LVGL.

 1. So Ubuntu Touch is not really that bad for PinePhone...
 It's just painful for building non-Qt apps. 🙂